Creation of a national teledermatology service

 ACHIEVEMENTS AND PERSPECTIVES

 peripheral health centres involved

 health workers trained in common dermatoses and the use of digital tools

-The objective for the next two years is to cover 80% of peripheral health centres in Mali, starting in the north.
-Nearly 200 health workers will be trained and networked.
+In 2020, the project will cover 80% of Mali’s peripheral health centres.
+160 health workers will be trained and networked.

 - National Centre for Disease Control (Centre National d’Appui à la lutte contre la Maladie or CNAM, formerly the Institut Marchoux), Secretariat General of the Ministry of Health

 - Faculty of Medicine, Pharmacy and Odontostomatology (FMPOS) of Bamako

 Appalled by the ravages of noma, the Enfants du Noma (Children of Noma) association has been giving Burkinabe children affected by the disease new faces.
 The Foundation began supporting this mission in 2015.

 With leadership from Professor Dapa Diallo and strong support from the Foundation, the first Research Centre to combat Sickle Cell Disease opened in Bamako, Mali, in 2005.

 Creating and developing the Research Centre to combat sickle cell disease

 To mark its 20th anniversary, Fondation Pierre Fabre organised on Thursday 12 September 2019 a day of discussions and celebration attended by Jean-Yves Le Drian, Europe and Foreign Affairs Minister, and Dr Denis Mukwege, winner of the 2018 Nobel Peace Prize.